Foundational Courses in Business Law

 Each of the following courses covers advanced areas of corporate law practice in more detail, using a variety of methodological approaches.
 Not all courses listed below are offered each year.

-Mergers and Acquisitions taught in different years (and under slightly different titles) by Professors Clark, Coates, and Subramanian, covers corporate and securities law issues relevant to mergers and acquisitions of large public companies, including the Williams Act, proxy rules, state case law, and important forms of private ordering (such as poison pills, lockups, and earnouts).
+Mergers and Acquisitions taught in different years (and under slightly different titles) by Professors Clark, Coates, Gordon, and Subramanian, covers corporate and securities law issues relevant to mergers and acquisitions of large public companies, including the Williams Act, proxy rules, state case law, and important forms of private ordering (such as poison pills, lockups, and earnouts).
 It also touches on basics of accounting, tax, and antitrust relevant to a lawyer working on such transactions.
 The approach is practical rather than theoretical, and the focus is on law, not finance.
 In addition, Negotiation Advanced: Deals, offered by Professor Subramanian jointly between HLS and HBS, focuses on the negotiation of corporate deals generally.
 Venture Law and Finance, taught by Professor Jesse Fried, deals with financial contracting, governance, and fiduciary-duty litigation in startups backed by venture capitalists.
 Antitrust Law is another valuable course in this area.

 Corporate Theory, offered occasionally by Professor Kraakman and Professor Elhauge, Corporate Control, offered occasionally by Professor Coates, and Corporate and Capital Markets Law and Policy, offered by Professor Bebchuk, are similar discussion/reading seminars that focus on advanced, current or ongoing research on corporate legal issues.
 Topics vary from year to year but have included policy analysis of takeover law, limited liability, ownership and financial structure.